abhshkdz/neural-vqa/README.md

 # neural-vqa

-This is an experimental Torch implementation of recent models proposed for visual question answering.
-Numbers reported on the [MSCOCO Visual QA dataset][1].

-## Results

--- Work in progress --

-## Models:

-- LSTM+MLP model from the paper [VQA: Visual Question Answering][3] by Antol et al.
-- VIS+LSTM model from the paper [Exploring Models and Data for Image Question Answering][2] by Ren et al.
+This is an experimental Torch implementation of the VIS + LSTM visual question answering model from the paper [Exploring Models and Data for Image Question Answering][2] by Mengye Ren, Ryan Kiros & Richard Zemel.

 ## Setup